ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 **Other**:

-- Limit the legth of the article up to 1000 words (1500 max)
+- Limit the length of the article up to 1000 words (1500 max)
 - Reduce the number of hyperlinks to approximately 5 per 1000 words (excluding further reading section at the bottom of the page or product listings)

 ### Objectivity {#objectivity}